Sebas-jpg/podcasts-demo/podcasts-app/README.md

 Once the installation is complete, you can start the app in the development mode by running:

-### `yarn start`
+### `yarn start` or `PORT=3001 react-scripts start` on Linux

-This starts the development server, and you can open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This starts the development server, and you can open [http://localhost:3001](http://localhost:3001) to view it in your browser.
 The page will automatically reload if you make any changes to your source files.

-If you want to run the app in the production mode, please use the following command:
+To build the app for production, please follow these steps:

+1. Run the following command to create an optimized production build:

 ### `yarn build`

-This will create an optimized, minified version of your application that's ready for deployment.
+2. Once the build process is complete, a `build` folder will be generated in the project directory.

+3. To serve the production build with a static server, you can use the `serve` package.
+If you don't have it installed globally, run the following command to install it:

+### `yarn global add serve`

+4. Finally, use the following command to serve the production build:

+### `yarn serve`

+The app will be served at port [http://localhost:3001](http://localhost:3001).

 ### Any issues?